-To sum up, property managers take care of the property and work for the owners.
+To sum up, property and facilities management are different.
+Property managers take care of the property and work for the owners.
 Facilities managers take care of the people (specifically the services they require) who conduct business in the property.

 Depending on the size of the commercial property, each role may have more or fewer responsibilities.
 In some cases, these roles might overlap.
 However, in general, the descriptions above are a good overview of each role’s functions.

 We offer expert commercial property management for assets in major markets Texas like Houston, Dallas, and San Antonio.
 Specifically, we provide Lease administration management services, Financial services, Facility operations, and more.
 No matter what kind of assets you have, our commercial property management team can handle both office building leasing and management.

 Since our team wants you to succeed, we’ve created tenant-centric services which reduce turnover.
 As a result, CXRE never uses cookie-cutter methods, but we design big-picture tailor-made, solutions for your commercial real estate portfolio.
 When you work with us, you have some of the most talented people in the industry on your side.

 Commercial property management requires a special skillset, and CXRE has it.
 We handle properties of any size and almost any type.
 From commercial offices buildings to medical offices, our team can manage your property or portfolio and all related needs.

 If you’re looking for experienced and competent property and facilities management in Texas, contact us today to learn more.